chanmyae-aung/currency-exchanger/README.md

 # Fx Portal (Foreign Exchange Portal)
 Welcome to the Foreign Exchange Portal Website!
 This platform allows users to easily convert between different currencies to Myanmar Kyat at current exchange rates.
-This README file provides essential information for setting up the environment, understanding the codebase, and making modifications to the website.

 ## Getting Started
 Before setting up the Currency Exchange Portal, ensure you have the following software installed: